BroadbandForum/obudpst/BEST_PRACTICES.md

 udpst instances to them.
 This can be done via multiple IP aliases or by using different UDP control ports specified with the `-p port` option.
-* Any applicable server optimizations within the README (re: socket buffering, fragment reassembly memory, tx/rx rings, etc.) have been reviewed and applied.
+* Any applicable server optimizations within the README (re: socket buffering, tx/rx rings, etc.) have been reviewed and applied.
 * Each udpst instance uses a CPU affinity that matches the NUMA node handling its respective test interface (see README for additional details).
 * Each udpst instance is run as a background daemon process.